-This is a ratio of the number of complaints a company received to the its total premiums written in a calendar year.
+This is a ratio of the number of complaints a company received as compared with the total premiums it's written in a calendar year.
 The median complaint ratio across all companies is 1.
-A score below 1 means the company received fewer than average complaints.
+A score below 1 means that the company received fewer than average complaints.
 A score above 1 means the company received a higher number of complaints than average.

 JD Power Overall Satisfaction Score

 JD Power is an American global marketing information services company.
 They score businesses based on a number of factors, including the customer ratings for their overall insurance claims experience.
 With regard to auto insurance, the company judges consumer experience in six areas and then assigns an overall score.
 These six areas are: first notice of loss, interaction with claims adjuster, appraisal, repair process, rental car experience, and settlement.

 The Better Business Bureau is an American non-profit organization founded in 1912 with the aim of "advancing marketplace trust," in their own words.
 To that end, they score and accredit companies according to performance inline with BBB standards, addressing customer concerns, and general integrity.
 We took into consideration a company's BBB grade, and their number of positive, negative, and neutral reviews.

 Trust Pilot Rating

 TrustPilot is a consumer review-based website that allows users to rate and evaluate businesses, providing real-life feedback of their experience with a company.

 How Much Auto Insurance Do I Need?